 However, it’s looking increasingly doubtful that the project will get off the ground, as experts and lawmakers have been raising alarms about the plan.
 There are worries that the currency could be used in money laundering operations, and also that Facebook is trying to get around national and international financial regulations.
 But the biggest concern in practical terms is whether it is realistic or achievable for a company with a record generously described as “spotty” to launch its own currency.
 In a Senate Banking Committee hearing about the concept in July, Sen. Sherrod Brown (D-Ohio) described Facebook’s plan as “delusional.”

 None of this seems to be putting off Libra loyalists, however.
 A statement put out by a Libra spokesperson slammed PayPal for its “lack of commitment” and suggested it lacked the “boldness and fortitude” to join the endeavor.
-With PayPal out of the association, however, it seems increasingly likely that Mastercard, Visa, and others may pull out too, killing the cryptocurrency before it ever begins.
+With

 - Get your popcorn ready.
 Zuckerberg is set to testify before Congress again